 Step 1: Find inspiration

 Use author Alexis Hall as an example.
-After amassing a whopping £30,000 or more of debt, she used the crisis as inspiration for her lighthearted novel, In The Red: The Diary of a Recovering Shopaholic.
+After amassing £30,000 in debt, she used the crisis as inspiration for her lighthearted novel, In The Red: The Diary of a Recovering Shopaholic.

 “I’d reached rock bottom,” says Alexis, “and I knew that I needed to take serious action to get myself out of a hole.
 I found that writing a diary helped me to realise how reckless I’d been and forced me to have a long hard look at my spending.”

-Alexis started writing her diary without a mere thought of turning it into a book, but when she showed it to a few friends, they all encouraged her to contact a publisher.
+Alexis started writing her diary without any thought of turning it into a book.
+When she showed it to a few friends, though, they encouraged her to contact a publisher.

 Icon Books eventually made contact with Alexis and offered her a book deal.